alexalwks2/aaronjohn2.github.io/_posts/2018-12-23-captive-portal.md

 service apache2 restart
 ```

 4. After restarting web server and if you test out the FakeAP network, you will notice a web browser pop up.
-However, this browser will show a 404 error saying "Not Found".
-To fix this, we will configure the web server so that if a file is not found it will redirect the person to the home page, in our case it would be the cloned captive portal login page.
+However, this browser will show a 404 error saying "Not Found" (the reason why a 404 error is showed is because the url is altered by the the system OS.)
+To fix this, we will configure the web server so that if a file is not found it will redirect the person to the home page.
+In our case it would be to redirect a 404 error to the cloned captive portal login page.
 So in terminal type the following command and feel free to use your preferred text editor:
 ```shell
 leafpad /etc/apache2/sites-enabled/000-default.conf
 ```